wely/DevCamp/HOL/java/01-developer-environment/README.md

     `npm install azure-cli -g`

 1. For Java developers, we have already installed the Java JDK.
-We will be using the gradle build manager - to install that, go to a command window and type:
+We will be using the gradle build manager - to install that using the [chocolatey package manager](http://www.chocolatey.org), go to a command window and type:

     `choco install gradle`